 - Sewing kit – sounds a little random but can be useful when your last pair of clean trousers are torn at the crotch!

 - Wash leaves – unfortunately there’s no washing machines!
 If you’re staying for a week then wash leaves aren’t necessary but if longer then that, I highly recommend.
 You definitely want clean clothes.

-- Tablets – I particularly get travel sick when I’m on a coach so I have got lots of travel sickness tablets!
-I also have diarrhoea tablets as the change in diet is very likely to mess with your system, also the water is likely to contribute to this as well.
+- Tablets – I particularly get travel sick when I’m on a coach so I have bring travel sickness tablets.
+I also have diarrhoea tablets as the change in diet is likely to mess with your system, as will the water.
 You should also bring vitamins to help maintain a balanced diet, and painkillers.